sathome78/exchange-site-selenium/README.md

         mvn clean verify -Pselenium-tests

-- The maven-failsafe-plugin will pick up any files that end in IT by default.
+- The maven-failsafe-plugin will pick up any files that end in ```*IT.java``` by default.
 You can customise this is you would prefer to use a custom identifier for your Selenium tests.

 ### Anything else?